E-mekus/alx-zero_day/0x03-git/README.md

-i am no a software engineer yet.
+i am not a software engineer yet.